What's the best cheap tablet for Android? I tested over 50 devices and here are my results

 Why you can trust Android Central

 Finding the best Android tablet in the "budget" market is a bit odd.
-This is partly because our smartphones come close to the size of a smaller tablet, and a budget-minded tablet can't hold a cup of tea to the flagship smartphones.
+This is partly because our smartphones have come close to the size of a smaller tablet, and a budget-minded tablet can't hold a cup of tea to flagship smartphones.

 What to look for in a cheap Android tablet

-Do you want a cheap Android tablet that has a great screen for media consumption?
+Do you want a cheap Android tablet that comes with a great screen for media consumption?
 Maybe you want something that your kids can enjoy with plenty of parental control.
 Or maybe you need a tablet that pulls double-duty and is great for answering emails but can also transform into a portable Xbox Game Pass machine.

 Price-to-performance is always a key factor in any decision, meaning that just because a tablet is more expensive, doesn't necessarily mean that it's the best out there.
 That more expensive tablet could have an incredible display with all of the bells and whistles from a feature-set perspective.
 But if the internals don't match with the externals, then you might end up being disappointed.